kakairesteven/kakairesteven/README.md

 Hi, I am Kakaire Steven King, a computer engineer exploring the possiblities of software engineering and artificial intelligence.
-Ask me about Software engineering and Machine Learning.
+Ask me about Machine Learning for Software engineering.